elastic/e2e-testing/e2e/README.md

 If the profile needs certain configuration files, we recommend locating them under a `configurations` folder in the profile directory.
 As an example, see `kibana.config.yml` in the `fleet` profile.

 ### Feature files
 We will create use cases for the module in a separate `.feature` file, ideally named after the name of the feature to test (i.e. _apache.feature_), and located under the `features` directory of each test suite.
-This feature file is a Cucumber requirement, that will be parsed by the Godog test runner and matched against the Go code implementing the tests.
+These feature files are considered as requirement for Cucumber, and they will be parsed by the Godog test runner and matched against the Go code implementing the tests.

+#### Feature files and the CI
+There is [a descriptor file for the CI](../.ci/.e2e-tests.yaml) in which we define the parallel branches that will be created in the execution of a job.
+This YAML file defines suites and tags.
+A suite represents each test suite directory under the `e2e/_suites` directory, and the tags represent the tags will be passed to the test runner to filter the test execution.
+Another configuration we define in this file is related to the capabilities to run certain tags at the pull request stage, using the `pullRequestFilter` child element.
+This element will be appended to the tags used to filter the test runner.

+Adding a new feature file will require to check [the aforementioned descriptor file](../.ci/.e2e-tests.yaml).
+If the tags in the new file are not there, you should add a new parallel branch under the main test suite, or update the tags to add the new scenarios in an existing parallel branch.

+## Test Specification

+All the Gherkin (Cucumber) specifications are written in `.feature` files.
 The anatomy of a feature file is:

 - **@tag_name**: A `@` character indicates a tag.
 And tags are used to filter the test execution.
 Tags could be placed on Features (applying the entire file), or on Scenarios (applying just to them).
 At this moment we are tagging each feature file with a tag using module's name, so that we can instrument the test runner to just run one. *more below.
 - **Feature: Blah, blah**: Description in plain English of the group of uses cases (scenarios) in this feature file.
 The feature file should contain just one.